Main Menu

 Group leader: Dr Joerg Mansfeld

-Dr. Jörg Mansfeld's team investigates how protein modifications by ubiquitin and redox systems ensure cell homeostasis and how aberrations in both systems are linked to proliferation and tumorigenesis.
+Dr. Jörg Mansfeld's group investigates how protein modifications by ubiquitin and redox systems ensure cell homeostasis and how aberrations in both systems are linked to proliferation and tumorigenesis.

 Short Linear Motif